Evening Primrose (ABC Stage 67): Productions

-Written specifically for the television anthology series ABC Stage 67, it aired on November 16, 1966.
+Adapted specifically for the television anthology series ABC Stage 67, it aired on November 16, 1966.
 It was directed by Paul Bogart, set design by John Ward, set decorated by Budd Gourmen, costume design by William McHone, and lighting design by Walter Urban.
 The cast starred Anthony Perkins as Charles Snell, Charmian Carr as Ella Harkins, Larry Gates as Roscoe Potts, Dorothy Stickney as Mrs. Monday, and Margaret Bannerman, Margaret Barker, Leonard Elliot, Mike Meola, Dorothy Sands, and Margaretta Warwick as store people.
 The one-hour program was taped on an early Sunday morning at the now-defunct Stern Brothers department store in Manhattan.

 The "Evening Primrose" telecast was in color, but the original master tape has never been found.
 The Black-and-white (B&W) version is available for viewing at the Paley Center for Media in New York City.
 A newly discovered pristine B&W 16-millimeter copy was used for DVDs which were released commercially for the first time on October 26, 2010.

 The first professional theatrical production was staged in London as part of the Lost Musicals series.
 It opened at the Lilian Baylis Studio on July 3, 2005 and closed on July 24.
 Directed by Ian Marshall Fisher, it starred Betsy Blair as Mrs. Monday, Michael Matus as Charles Snell, Jennifer Higham as Ella Harkins, James Vaughan as Store Doorman/Night Watchman, and Gary Raymond as Roscoe, with Sylvia Seymour, Martin Gaisford, Myra Sands, David O'Brien and Andrew Beavis in supporting roles.

 On October 22, 2010, the St. George's Society in New York City had a one night only semi staged performance at the Gerald W. Lynch Theater at John Jay College of Criminal Justice.
 The show was directed and designed by Tony Walton, musical supervision and orchestration by Sean Patrick Flahaven, and musical director Mary-Mitchell Campbell, sound design by Bernard Fox.
 The cast had Carmen De Lavallade (Mrs. Billbee) --she also directed some choreography, Jessica Grové (Ella), Sean Palmer (Charles), Candice Bergen (Mrs. Monday), John Cunningham (Roscoe Potts), Sondra Lee (Augusta), and William Duell (Billy).

 The DVD was commercially released for the first time on April 20, 2010, by E1 Entertainment and the Archive of American Television.